Shoop123/berenet/README.md

 ```
 nn.train(training_data, targets, 0.1, 10000, validation_data=valid_data, validation_targets=valid_targets)
 ```
 All this does is make the MSE calculation use the validation data rather than the training data when `nn.verbosity` contains the letter 'm'.
 Up next, something more interesting perhaps, momentum!
 ```
 nn.train(training_data, targets, 0.1, 10000, momentum=0.9)
 ```
 This is fairly self-explanatory if you know what momentum is.
 Fortunately, if you don't, I have a link for you that describes it well!
 And as a bonus it also describes the next 2 parameters that I will talk about, so check it out for reference! https://www.willamette.edu/~gorr/classes/cs449/momrate.html
 And now, something slightly more niche, the "Bold Driver" algorithm for learning rate optimization.
-To use it just set the flag to `True` just like this:
+To use it just set the flag to `True` like this:
 ```
 nn.train(training_data, targets, 0.1, 10000, bold_driver=True)
 ```